GbotemiB/gharchive_de_project/README.md

 ## Setup

 To setup this project, [GCP account](https://cloud.google.com/) will be required.
+Activate your free trial with free $300 credit. select other when choosing what best describes your needs.

 ### Terraform
 Instructions to setup Terraform and GCP infrastruture [click here](terraform/README.md)